John-Abbott-College/4A8-Notes/14_To_throw_or_not_to_throw.md

 ### Data Errors

-What if a user is asking to delete a category, but there are expenses that are linked to this category.
+What if a user is asking to delete a category, but there are events that are linked to this category.
 This would create a **FOREIGN KEY** error.

 * Who needs to know?
 The front-end needs to know that the category could not be deleted.
 * How to inform them?
 Throw a specific exception.